Nehemiah 1 Bible Study The Christian's Life and Warfare

 Sanballat

-The name "Sanballat" means "hatred in secret".
+The name "Sanballat" means "Hatred in secret".
+Lovely name!
 In the study to come we shall see that he is the main man behind most of the attacks.
 He was very wealthy, and had a lot of influence, power and control.
 As we shall see, he stands for our biggest enemy, Satan, the hater of Gods people.

 Geshem